 Raised bed gardens are above ground boxes with no bottoms.
 They can be built of any material, filled with soil and planted.
 They are any length, but only wide enough to make the plants within reach for easy care.
+Learn more.

 We are used to seeing flowers and ornamental plants growing in containers.
 But you can also have an intensive vegetable garden with artfully arranged containers.
 Watering and weeding can be done in your spare time.
 Learn more.

 Straw bale gardens are temporary.
 That is, the bales are good for only one year.
 I prefer the other types of gardens listed above, but if you want to try something unique, here are the particulars.